This article is the first part of a three-part series that will guide you through LinkedIn.

 LinkedIn gives you the opportunity to blog on topics of interest and share the posts with your connections.
 If you’re consistent in blogging, you’ll develop a following.
 Promoting your blog is entirely up to you.
 In the past, whenever you published, your connections would receive notification of your posts.
 Not so anymore.

-Video is becoming more important to standing out on social media.
+Video is becoming more important to stand out on social media.
 A good video must contain content that is relevant to your network.
 Small technical things like smiling, proper lighting and sound, and a steady camera are important.
-This video from Steph Cartwright is a good example of what your videos should look like, if you choose to make any.

 If you are diligent about completing the sections of your profile covered here, you will be a third of the way toward a great LinkedIn campaign.
 Next read part 2 of this series!